TrymArve/Control-Theory/Control Theory/04 Optimization Based Control/Model Predictive Control (MPC)/Nonlinear MPC (NMPC)/NMPC Basics/ideal NMPC.md

   - Trym A. Gabrielsen
 Theory Author:
 Reviewed By:
-Relevant Papers:
-  - '"The advanced-step NMPC controller: Optimality, stability and robustness"'
-  - '"Nonlinear predictive control and moving horizon estimation: An introductory overview"'
+Relevant Papers: '"The advanced-step NMPC controller: Optimality, stability and robustness", "Nonlinear predictive control and moving horizon estimation: An introductory overview"'
 ---
 Consider the discrete system:
 ![[Consider - Discrete NTI#^system]]